 My favorite picture book right now is by Peter Reynolds.
 It’s called The Dot.
 Peter (and his spunky main character Vashti) reminds me that every one of us has a gift.
 We just have to find it and share it with the world.

 My favorite chapter book is a tie.
-So it’s two books, both by Roald Dahl.
+It’s two books actually, both by Roald Dahl.
 I love his beautiful story called Danny the Champion of the World, and I also love the fun of The BFG.

 Check them out!